geokyr/computer-architecture/README.md

 comp-arch
 ---------

-Repository for the Compute Architecture course.
+Repository for the Computer Architecture course.